Nov 16, 2022

 - Type – record type.

-At Hostinger, the MX record can be found in Details section, under E-mail Details panel.
+At Hostinger, the MX record can be found in DNS Zone Editor as well.

-- Priority – this field is used to determine which address should be used to receive the emails if you have more than one server, this field determines the priority of each server.
+- Priority – if you have more than one server, this field determines the priority of each server.
 The lowest number represents the highest priority.

 - Type – record type.

-- Address – destination/address of the server, responsible for receiving emails.
+- Address/Points to – destination/address of the server responsible for receiving emails.

-By finishing this tutorial, you have learned two ways to point your domain name to Hostinger.
+By finishing this tutorial, we have learned the two ways to point a domain name to Hostinger.
 The first is by changing the nameservers, and the second is by changing your registrar’s A Record.